 In Canada, the regulation of practical nursing is set by each province or territory, resulting in some variation in how the roles are titled.
 However, the core of practice remains nationally harmonized.

-The College of Nurses of Ontario governs the title Registered Practical Nurse (RPN) in Ontario.
+Ontario has the title Registered Practical Nurse (RPN), which is governed by the College of Nurses of Ontario.
 In the remaining provinces and territories, the corresponding title for the same role is Licensed Practical Nurse (LPN).

 Despite differences in title, RPNs and LPNs share similar education, clinical training, and entry-to-practice requirements, all part of the same Practical Nursing diploma program.
-An RPN from Ontario who works in another province will register as an LPN and therefore practice under that province’s scope and regulatory requirements.
+An RPN from Ontario who works in another province will be registered as an LPN and therefore practice under that province’s scope and regulatory requirements.

 In each province, a nursing regulatory body oversees licensure, scope of practice, and professional conduct, ensuring that nursing care is safe, competent, and ethically delivered nationwide.